 Funeral services will be held at 3:30 pm on Sunday, June 16, 2019.
 Family and friends will be received 2-4 & 6-8 pm Saturday, June 15, 2019 and again on Sunday from 2:00 pm until the time of services at the McQuown Funeral Home, Glasgow.
 Pastor Preston Hutchins will officiate and burial will be in Pleasant Hill Cemetery, Glasgow Masonic services will be held at the funeral home Saturday evening followed by Odd Fellows services.
 Military honors will be conducted Sunday at the funeral home.

-To plant a tree in memory of William D. Chilcote, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of William D. Chilcote, please visit our floral store.